jgmac1106/bloggingme/theoeretical perspective.md

 We utilized Gees's affinity spaces as a  lens to investigate learnign on the web from  a Deweyian perspective.
 Gee outline 11 princiles of affinitiy spaces for our analysis we operationalizes these theoretical into four overarching themes: goals, organizational structure, content creation and knowledge brokering.

+## Ackowleding our Bias and Participation

+Given the theoretical underpinnings that we must help to build a better web and our belief that the spaces of learning matter more than indiviudal students and educators we both actively participate in these communities.
+Furthermore as community engaged scholars we conduct research as praxis.
+We seek to understand how things could be, rather than are they are or where they are.

+Therefore readers must recognize that our description of the pedagogies that emerge from these communities could be impacted by our involvement or close personal relationships.
+We do not try to account for this bias in our analysis but rather embrace it in conclusions we draw from the data.

+The data are as independent from our bias as possible.
+This is a preliminary case study designed to identify variables of interest that can be used in follow up studies.
+To reduce bias in the data collection and analysis we utlized multiple sources and then triangulated this with community checks.